megvii-research/video_analyst/README.md

 # Video Analyst
-This is the implementation of a series of basic algorithms which is useful for video understanding, including Single Object Tracking (SOT), Video Object Segmentation (VOS), etc.
+This is the implementation of a series of basic algorithms that are useful for video understanding, including Single Object Tracking (SOT), Video Object Segmentation (VOS), etc.

 Current implementation list:
 * SOT